This Day In Music: November 4

 November 4, 2008 ~ Bassist, producer Byron Lee, full name Byron Aloysius St Elmo Lee, passed away in Kingston, Jamaica ~ Best known for fronting calypso, ska outfit the Dragonaires, credited with popularizing Caribbean music.
 The band appears in Dr No, the very first Bond-film, playing Jamaica Jump Up.
 As a producer closely associated with Toots & the Maytals, working on many of their single releases.
 Has also worked with Boris Gardiner (Reggae Happening), Hopeton Lewis (Grooving Out On Life), the Slickers (Johnny Too Bad), and others ~ Lee was born in 1935

 November 4, 2007 ~ Songwriter Dorothy LaBostrie passed away in Atlanta, Georgia, USA ~ Best known for co-writing Tutti Frutti for Little Richard.
-LaBostrie later claimed she had writing the song entirely herself, dismissing Richard's claim he was the sole author.
-Also co-wrote Rich Woman, first recorded by Li'l Millet in 1955, later notably covered by Canned Heat.
-Wrote Don't Mess With My Man, a signature song for Irma Thomas ~ LaBostrie was born ca.1928
+LaBostrie later claimed she had written the song entirely herself, dismissing Richard's claim he was the sole author.
+Also co-wrote Rich Woman, first recorded by Li'l Millet in 1955, later notably covered by Canned Heat, and co-wrote Irma Thomas signature song Don't Mess With My Man ~ LaBostrie was born in 1928

 November 4, 2000 ~ Jazz, bebop drummer Vernel Fournier passed away in Jackson, Mississippi, USA ~ Best known for his association with pianist Ahmad Jamal, recording close to a dozen albums with Jamal and bassist Israel Crosby from the mid-1950s through the early 1960s including the highly acclaimed At The Pershing (But Not For Me).
 The album would become one of the all-time best-selling jazz albums and remains a favorite among aficionados to this day.
 Fournier has also recorded with the likes of Norma Simmons, Lorez Alexandria, Jimmy Reed (I'm Jimmy Reed), Frank Strozier, Sam Jones (Down Home), and Gene Shaw.
 Fournier remained active until the mid-1990s when a stroke confined him to a wheelchair, but he continued his teaching activities ~ Fournier was born in 1928